Andhra Pradesh Reorganisation Act, 2014: Details of the Bill

 The Governor shall have special responsibility to the security of life, liberty and property of all those who reside in the common capital of Hyderabad.
 The Governor's responsibility shall extend to matters such as law and order, internal security and safety of all vital installations in the discharge of these functions.
 This transitory provision shall cease to have effect after a period not exceeding 10 years.

 The Bill provides for the creation of separate cadres of All India Services in respect of the two states from the appointed day.
 Advisory Committee(s) would be constituted to ensure fair and equitable treatment of all employees.

 The Government of India shall help the successor states of Telangana and Andhra Pradesh in raising additional police forces for maintenance of public order and shall also deploy one additional unit of the force in Hyderabad for a period of five years.

 The Greyhound training centre in Hyderabad shall function as common training centre for the successor states for three years.
 In this period of three years, the GoI shall assist the successor state of Andhra Pradesh in setting up a similar training centre for Greyhounds.
 The existing Greyhound and OCTOPUS forces shall be distributed between the two states.

 Of the total equity of Singareni Collieries Company Limited (SCCL), 51 per cent shall be with Government of Telangana and 49 per cent with Government of India.
 Existing coal linkages of SCCL shall continue without any change.
 New linkages shall be allotted to the successor States as per the new coal distribution policy by the Government of India.

 Allocation of natural gas will continue to be done as per the policies and guidelines issued by the Government of India.
 The royalties payable on domestic on-shore production of oil and gas shall accrue to the state in which such production takes place.

 Allocation of power from Central generating stations shall be allocated to the successor states in the ratio of the average of the actual energy consumption of last five years of the relevant Discoms.
 For a period of 10 years, the successor state that has a deficit of electricity shall have the first right of refusal for the purchase of surplus power from the other state.

 Later, the Polavaram ordinance merging the project-affected villages in the residuary Andhra Pradesh state was accepted by the Parliament in July 2014.
 Seven mandals from Khammam district of Telangana have been transferred to Andhra Pradesh.
 Four mandals from Bhadrachalam revenue division, namely Chinturu, Kunavaram, Vararamachandrapuram, Bhadrachalam (excluding the Bhadrachalam revenue village) were transferred to East Godavari district.
-Three mandals from Palvancha revenue division, namely Kukunoor, Velerupadu, Burgampadu (except 12 villages, namely Pinapaka, Morampalli, Banjara, Burgampadu, Naginiprolu, Krishnasagar, Tekula, Sarapaka, Iravendi, Motepattinagar, Uppusaka, Nakiripeta and Sompalli), have been added to West Godavari district.
+Three mandals from Palvancha revenue division, namely Kukunoor, Velerupadu, Burgampadu (except 12 villages, namely Pinapaka, MorampalliBanjara, Laxmipuram, Burgampadu, Naginiprolu, Krishnasagar, Tekula, Sarapaka, Iravendi, Motepattinagar, Uppusaka, Nakiripeta and Sompalli), have been added to West Godavari district.
 This came into force as the 16th Lok Sabha has passed the Polavaram Ordinance Bill with the voice vote on 11 July 2014.